phzimmermann/react-spit/README.md

 Any call of the set function will trigger your CatContaier to re-render.

+### Google Chrome Extension

+Get your Google Chrome extension here:
+[Chrome Web Store](https://chrome.google.com/webstore/detail/react-spit/mcpbgkidiieiedcgmpbajcmigjkpknep).
+With the Extension you can analyse the different Containers and their versions.

 ## Advanced Usage

 In most cases, setting any data is not as simple as the first use case.
 If you like to fetch any data for example its more complex.